pixel-tree/cloudy-logic/README.md

 Current version: a hybrid of terminal and browser.

-Combining some social aspects of a classical MUD / users using a shared virtual machine; but with elements of performance that emerge from the interactions between (individual) players and NPCs
+Combining some social aspects of a classical MUD / users using a shared virtual machine; but with elements of performance that emerge from the interplay between players, NPCs, and the complex ecosystem as a whole.

-###### Requirements

-For a detailed list refer to *requirements.txt*.
+If you wish to implement a version of this yourself, please refer to *requirements.txt* for a detailed list of libraries.
 The programme has been developed using Python 3 + Node v13 and the servers run on GCP.